Press enter to see results or esc to cancel.

 Is rabies common in Bangkok?

-Rabies is not that common in Bangkok.
-Many Stray dogs can be found in Bangkok.
-However, as the capital of Thailand, a lot of immunization measures have been taken to prevent outbreaks.
-That said, rabies is the most common in North and Northeastern Thailand.
+Rabies is not that common in Bangkok despite the number of stray dogs and cats you see there.
+The capital of Thailand has implemented numerous immunization measures to prevent outbreaks.
+However, rabies is more common around rural areas in North and Northeastern Thailand.

 Which animals carry rabies in Thailand?